sebaslh12/RoRPortfolio/README.md

 - `schema.rb`: Contains the state of the database, existing tables, their properties, and types.
 - `routes.rb`: Contains all the project routes and the controller#view the point to.
+- `_nav.html.erb`: files starting with an underscore are considered partials, is a must when creating them.

 # Controllers